vertica/VerticaPyLab/README.md

 Grafana is an open-source observability platform for visualizing metrics, logs, and traces collected from your applications.
 When Verticalab is installed, a grafana container is created and connected to the single node database.
 Two extensions are available on the jupyterlab launcher to make use of it:

-- Grafana: to open an explorer, on a new tab, where we can run sql queries.
+- Grafana: Opens a new tab containing a Grafana Explorer for running sql queries.
-- Performance: this will open a performance dashboard where we can visualize CPU usage, Memory usage, SQL statements, etc...
+- Performance: Opens a new tab containing a performance dashboard to visualize CPU usage, Memory usage, SQL statements, etc..

 ## Contributing
 For a short guide on contribution standards, see [CONTRIBUTING.md](CONTRIBUTING.md)